GrowwOld/webster/packages/web-storage/README.md

 <br/>

-Web Storage is a service used that exposes methods to get full control over storage mechanisms available via bucketing.
+Web storage is a storage service that provides simple APIs to get/set data to Local Storage and Cookies.
+Support for further browser storage is coming soon.

 ### Installation